webpack/changelog-v5/README.md

 It's possible to specify a custom JSON parser in `Rule.parser.parse` to import JSON-like files (e. g. for toml, yaml, json5, etc.). (since beta.8)

+## Asset modules

+Webpack 5 has now native support for modules representing assets.
+These modules will either emit a file into the output folder or inject a DataUri into the javascript bundle.
+Either way they give a URL to work with.

+They can be used via multiple ways:

+- `import url from "./image.png"` and settings `type: "asset"` in `module.rules` when matching such import.
+- `new URL("./image.png", import.meta.url)`

 ## Nested tree-shaking

 webpack is now able to track access to nested properties of exports.
 This can improve Tree Shaking (Unused export elimination and export mangling) when reexporting namespace objects.